kallaway/100-days-of-code/log.md

 - [x] Finished game!

 **Thoughts**:
 Refactoring was challenging.
-I'm glad I broke up larger sections of code into smaller functions.
+I’m glad I broke up larger sections of code into smaller functions.
 The code is easier to read.
-Now that I finished the game.
-I'll go back and change some styling and maybe add an additional game mode.
+Now that I finished the game, I’ll go back and change some styling and maybe add an additional game mode in a couple days.

+**Next up**: A More in-depth understanding of Docker!